danielabar/meblog/src/markdown/rails-reject-nested-attributes.md

 end
 ```

 Now we can again try to create a new user, and this time the transaction will create both a user and associated address.
-Focusing on just the transaction part of the Rails server output, shows the user and address records being created:
+The Rails server output below shows the user and associated address record being created:

 ```
 TRANSACTION (0.1ms)  begin transaction